fsr/haskell-lessons/docs/script/_sources/types.rst.txt

 ----------------------

 The ``case`` construct together with function application basically comprises everything which you can do in Haskell.
-The ``case`` construct is used to deconstruct a type and gain access to the data contained withtin.
+The ``case`` construct is used to deconstruct a type and gain access to the data contained within.

 This is easiest to see with a user defined type